mm80843/T3.5/docs/Benef/PBN__Benef_59.md

 # __Facilitated re-adaptation__

-## Name of the Benefit

-Support strategies can help individuals adjust to lifestyle changes and challenges

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhanced mental well-being and improved well-being outcomes in the community](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_59.md)